eclipse-theia/theia/doc/Developing.md

 ## Rebuilding

-### theia-core

-In the core directory run:
+In the root directory run:

     npm run build

-### <a name="rebuilding-the-example"></a>the examples

-In the example directory run:

-    npm run build

-Note that this will:
- - build theia-core.
- - sync theia-core with the example's version in its node_modules folder.
- - build the backend.
- - build the frontend.

 ## Watching

-### theia-core
+### core and extension packages

-To rebuild each time a change is detected in theia-core run:
+To rebuild each time a change is detected run:

     npm run watch

 ### the examples

-To rebuild each time a change is detected in theia-core or the example's frontend or backend you can run:
+To rebuild each time a change is detected in frontend or backend you can run:

     npm run watch

-Note that you don't need to watch theia-core separately, this will be done by this command.

 ## Debugging